freenas/freenas-docs/userguide/snippets/x_drivetrays.rst

 trays to the right across the row.
 After a row is filled with drives, move down to the next row and start again with the left bay.

-This example shows the proper order for a W SSD, an R SSD, eight hard drives, and two empty air baffle trays.
+This example shows the proper order for a write cache (:literal:`W`) SSD, a read cache (:literal:`R`) SSD, eight hard drives, and two empty air baffle trays.

 .. figure:: images/truenas/x_driveorder.png
    :width: 80%